shellclear/ansible-debian-config/playbooks/roles/packageManager/README.md

-Role Name
+packageManager
 =========

-PackageManager role will deploy the keys, repos and packages necessaries to debian or fedora hosts
+packageManager role will deploy the keys, repos and packages necessaries to debian or fedora hosts

 Requirements
 ------------